Configuration

 style = "custom"

-# This creates an `index.qmd` containing the combined `package` and `contributors`
+# Creates an `index.qmd` with `package` and `contributors`

 jsonpath = "."